Beginner's Introduction to LED Wiring

 direction (see above), common resisitors can face either way.
 For future projects

-can be calculated by multiplying the source voltage together with the current you're allowing
+can be calculated by multiplying the voltage dropped across the resistor by the current you're allowing

 As a final note, starting with less voltage than was calculated won't hurt anything.
 There's